vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 });
 ```

-Now we can run our unit test. `node --test` will find all JavaScript files
+Now we can run this unit test. `node --test dist` will find all JavaScript files
-matching
+with names matching
 [some rules](https://nodejs.org/docs/latest-v18.x/api/test.html#test-runner-execution-model)
-and will execute every one of them. `concat.test.js` will be matched by `--test`
+inside `dist` directory and will execute every one of them.
-option and will be executed.

 ```sh
 npx tsc